-Policymakers are often forced to make decisions under conditions of uncertainty that have a direct impact on a countrys overall performance.
-A thorough understanding of the dynamics of the aggregate economy is necessary, but not entirely sufficient, for success.
-Private firms must also be knowledgeable of the many sources of aggregate risk and uncertainty, and the analytical tools available to study the aggregate economy can be of much help.
+While a thorough understanding of aggregate economy dynamics is necessary for success, it is not entirely sufficient.
+Organizations must also be knowledgeable of the many sources of aggregate risk and uncertainty, and must rely on the analytical tools available to study the aggregate economy.

-Students in the Macroeconomic Policy and Financial Markets Program will obtain relevant knowledge about the central issues in macroeconomic and financial economics analysis, as well as the key tools, data and models.
+Students in the Barcelona GSE Macroeconomic Policy and Financial Markets Program will obtain relevant knowledge about the central issues in Macroeconomic and Financial Economics analysis, as well as the key tools, data, models, and techniques now being used by public and private institutions.

 Upon successful completion of the program, students will receive a Master Degree in Specialized Economic Analysis awarded jointly by Universitat Autònoma de Barcelona and the Universitat Pompeu Fabra.